 I want to be clear that I think everyone should announce their pregnancies when it’s best for them.
 This is not about a right or wrong way because I believe the right way is whatever a couple prefers.
 This is strictly about why we have chosen not to wait.

 When we publicly announced that we were pregnant with Philomena, we had known for about a week, and had told our family and close friends in person or on the phone.
 I think people thought it was just us being over-eager first time parents, but we had decided before we even got married that if we got pregnant one day we didn’t want to wait.

 We want to share the joy of the new life the Lord has so graciously given to us without hesitation, whether we meet our miracle or not.
 From the moment of conception that is our baby, created with a soul that will live forever.
 They would be our precious child whether they live for 7 weeks gestation, 7 weeks outside the womb, or 70 years.

 I also know that while most miscarriages do indeed happen in the first trimester, there are still no guarantees.

 My earliest memory as a child was sitting in the basement of a church at three years old holding a bouquet of roses.
 Everyone around me was so sad – it was the funeral for my little sister, Nicolette, whom my mom lost at the start of the 3rd trimester due to issues with her umbilical cord.

 Perhaps the reality of pregnancy loss beyond the first trimester from such a young age is why this idea of waiting has never mattered to me.
 No one faulted my parents for announcing her “too early” because she didn’t live outside of the womb.

-I Thought I Miscarried
+I Have Miscarried

 I would have been so grateful to have had our friends and family there to support me if I had needed them in such a dark hour.
 Their love, prayers, and kindness would, I believe, be a very important part of my healing process.
 I know this was definitely the case for my own mother and sister who have lost three children between them.